susam/emacs4cl/README.md

     emacs
     ```

- 2. Within Emacs, start SLIME by pressing the following key-sequence:
+ 2. Within Emacs, start SLIME by typing the following key sequence:

     ```
     M-x slime RET
     ```

- 3. Open a new file, say `server.lisp` with the following key-sequence:
+ 3. Open a new file, say `server.lisp` with the following key sequence:

     ```
     C-x C-f server.lisp